 Asbestos is a naturally occurring mineral consisting of many small fibres.
-The innate qualities that asbestos possesses, being inflammable, strong and affordable, made it a very popular choice as a building material for a very long time.
+It is inflammable, strong and affordable, made it a very popular choice as a building material for a very long time.

 Click here to find out more.

 Buildings and homes that were constructed or renovated before 2000 are likely to contain asbestos.
-The locations can vary for a commercial building or a residential home.
+It could be a commercial building or a residential home.

 For further information click here.